Affiliate Disclosure

 Key takeaways:

-• The handheld and computer-compatible Brother – P-touch PT-D600 is the most versatile label maker as it has wide-ranging capacities on the machine itself, like 600 plus symbols and six different tape widths, and can be connected to a PC or Mac where you can import images and symbols to customize your labels as you like.
+• The handheld and computer-compatible Brother – P-touch PT-D610BT is the most versatile label maker as it has wide-ranging capacities, like 900 symbols, up to 8 lines of text, and multiple tape widths.
+It can be connected to a PC or Mac where you can import images and symbols to customize your labels.

 • The interface is very clear and provides the user with an easy-to-maneuver main menu where files and templates can be simply accessed.

-• It has a great automatic chain-printing function that cuts down the cost per label to around seven cents and contains a more-than-necessary 99 labels in storage.
+• It has a great automatic chain-printing function that cuts down the cost per label to around seven cents.

 Key takeaways: